 Witches of Amityville Academy?
 Amityville has been linked to everything else, so why not witches?
 Director Rebecca Matthews (The Candy Witch, Pet Graveyard) and writer Tom Jolliffe (Scarecrow’s Revenge, Tooth Fairy: The Root of Evil) must have thought the same thing.
 Of course, there’s no connection to the Lutz residence, however, that’s pretty much par for the course these days.
 Shot in England under the title Witch-Craft, it also doesn’t look anything like Long Island, although we should be used to that too.
 At least they did a reasonably good job of hiding the British accents.

-Jessica (Sarah T. Cohen, Cupid, Little Necro Red) has gotten an unexpected acceptance letter from Amityville Academy.
+Jessica (Sarah T. Cohen, Cupid, The Mutation) has gotten an unexpected acceptance letter from Amityville Academy.
 Unexpected because she never applied there in the first place.
 That doesn’t stop her from accepting.
-On her first night there she and Sally (Georgina Jane, Don’t Speak, Virtual Death Match) the other new girl find themselves tied up and prepared to be sacrificed by Dominque (Amanda-Jade Tyler, The Watcher 2).
+On her first night there she and Sally (Georgina Jane, Don’t Speak, Virtual Death Match) the other new girl find themselves tied up and prepared to be sacrificed by Dominque (Amanda-Jade Tyler, The Watcher 2, Bats).
 She escapes, the other girl isn’t so lucky and gets her throat cut and her blood drained.

 She’s rescued by the Belle Witches, Sam (Kira Reed Lorsch, Acts of Desperation, Chained Heat 2001: Slave Lovers), Ellena (Brittan Taylor, Space Girls in Beverly Hills) and Lucy (Donna Spangler, Dinosaur Valley Girls, American Poltergeist).
 They inform her that Dominque and her coven intend to raise the demon Boris.
 Excuse me, Botis (Toby Wynn-Davies, Nefarious, Cannibal Farm).
 As we know, Boris has already been unleashed on the British people.
 Jessica is going to have to learn to use her previously hidden powers if they’re to be stopped.